SifisoSithole/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion - This script deletes the directory my_first_directory in /tmp 10-back - This script changes the working directory to the previous one 11-lists - This script list files in the current directory, parent directory and /boo
+9-firstdirdeletion - This script deletes the directory my_first_directory in /tmp 10-back - This script changes the working directory to the previous one 11-lists - This script list files in the current directory, parent directory and /boo 12-file_type - This script prints the type of a file named iamfile in /tmp 13-symbolic_link - This script creates a symbolic link to /bin/ls, named __ls__ 14-copy_html - This script copies files from the current working directory to parent of the directory